gcpevents/eventsforcloudrun/java/README.md

 # Events for Cloud Run – Java Quickstart

-This folder contains a quickstart app for using Events for Cloud Run with Java.
+This folder contains a Spring Boot app for using Events for Cloud Run with Java.

 ## Setup